Photonic implementation of Majorana-based Berry phases

 Besides phase errors, we also consider flip errors.
-In the fermionic system a flip error happens when a fermion erroneously tunnels between neighbouring sites~\cite{Kitaev2001}.
+In the fermionic system a flip error happens when a fermion erroneously tunnels between neighbouring sites of the wire~\cite{Kitaev2001}.
 This evolution can be exponentially suppressed by increasing the potential barrier between the two sites.
-Flip errors degrade the encoded information, if the MZMs are positioned on the same or on neighbouring sites to where the flip error acts.
-If the flip error acts on sites that are not occupied by MZMs then the encoded information remains intact.
+In the spin system, flip errors are realised by $(\sigma^{y}\sigma^{y}+\sigma^{x}\sigma^{x})/2$.
+These errors degrade the encoded information, only if the MZMs are positioned on the same or on neighbouring sites to where the flip error acts.
 To demonstrate this, we implement a flip error between sites 4 and 5 when the MZMs are both on site 3.
 In this case the operation remains unchanged, as shown in Figs.~\ref{noises}e and f.
 However, if the flip error acts on sites 3 and 4 while both MZMs are positioned on site 3, then the operation is corrupted, as shown in Figs.~\ref{noises}g and h.
+The theoretical analysis can be found in Sections I.G and I.H of SM. { Apart from the phase and flip errors that have their origin in the MZM system, the geometric phases are actually protected against all noise with $\mathbb{Z}_2$ symmetry of the spin system.}